ky1to/ky1to/README.md

-Hello, I'm glad to see you on my profile.
+Hello my name is Vlad Kozakov, I'm glad to see you on my profile.

+Email: vlad.kozakov.mail@gmail.com

 My skills:
 - python